Skip to main content

 What it does:

-• Adds optional scaffolded features to an existing workspace
+• Adds optional enhancements to an existing workspace

 • Supported features include scripts, spa, client-nav, search, content-nav, backend, github-pages, and gh-deploy